Skip to main content

 Flows can be called by other flows as 'subflows', allowing you to reuse flows across multiple workflows.

-Subflows allows you to reuse flows and their functionality within another flow.
+Subflows allows you to reuse flows and their feature within another Flow.

-For example, if you have multiple flows (flows A, B and C) that all require the same piece of functionality provided by another flow (flow D), you can configure flow D as a subflow to be referenced within each of the other flows.
-This means that if the functionality needs to be changed, it only needs changing once, in flow D.
+For example, if you have multiple flows (flows A, B and C) that all require the same piece of feature provided by another Flow (Flow D), you can configure Flow D as a subflow to be referenced within each of the other flows.
+This means that if the feature needs to be changed, it only needs changing once, in Flow D.

 An overview of subflows

-• Subflows functionality consists of a parent flow and a subflow.
+• Subflows feature consists of a parent Flow and a subflow.

 • Values can be passed between parent flows and subflows.
-See Passing values using subflows.
+Refer to Passing values using subflows.

-To get started using subflows, see Adding and using subflows.
+To get started using subflows, refer to Adding and using subflows.